TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Cyril_AbdelNour.md

 The most valuable outcome is the set of skills I'll carry into my career.
 Debugging with GTKWave taught me how to systematically trace through a complex system, choosing the right signals to watch and reasoning about timing.
 Early on, the processor felt overwhelming with so many signals.
 By the end, I could follow a single instruction through the entire pipeline cycle-by-cycle.
 This kind of methodical analysis applies far beyond processor design.

 I also became much more comfortable thinking in hardware rather than software.
 SystemVerilog looks like code, but it describes circuits.
 There were moments where I wrote something that made sense sequentially, only to realize it would synthesize into something completely wrong because hardware is concurrent.
-The mindset shift of understanding what's happening in parallel rather than step-by-step—is something I'll use in any future hardware work.
+The mindset shift of understanding what's happening in parallel rather than one after another is something I'll use in any future hardware work.

 ### Collaboration